LNshuti/pop-density-maps/README.md

 ```

 ## References
-1. Stephen Kent.
+1. **Stephen Kent**.
 Egypt Buildings.
 A Google Colab Notebook for Querying S3 Data and build a Map using Python and SQL. https://github.com/kentstephen/egypt_buildings